Pigface: History

 In March 2019, Atkins announced that Pigface would tour again for the first time in fourteen years with thirteen dates scheduled for the East coast and Midwest in November 2019.
 On February 12, 2020, a larger, national tour was announced to be taking place throughout May, June and July of that year.
 However, on April 2, 2020, Atkins made the announcement that, as a result of the COVID-19 pandemic, the tour had been canceled.

-Rieflin died on March 24, 2020 from cancer at the age of 59.
+Rieflin died on March 24, 2020, from cancer at the age of 59.

 Members and collaborators

-The following is a partial list of musicians who have contributed to Pigface at some point in the band's history, whether it be appearing live as a band member, performing on an album, or contributing a remix of a Pigface song, along with some of the bands and acts they have been associated with before, during, or after their involvement with Pigface.
+The following is a partial list of musicians who have contributed to Pigface at some point in the band's history, whether it be appearing live as a band member, performing on an album, or contributing a remix of a Pigface song.